mmlab-aueb/snds/testbed/README.md

 ## Experiment 2
-An experiment that demonstrates secure registry operation using Decentralized Identifiers.
+An experiment that demonstrates signing of content items using Decentralized Identifiers.

 ### Preparation
 This experiment requires jwcrypto library.
 Install it using